A Complete Guide to InfoFi: Kaito, Polymarket, Cookie3, Galxe

 Sidekick

-Sidekick is a Web3-native livestreaming platform pioneering the LiveFi model, where livestream attention is turned into real economic value.
+Sidekick is a Web3-native livestreaming platform that pioneers the LiveFi model, where livestream attention is turned into real economic value.
 It empowers creators and communities to connect, share insights, and engage in real time.
 By combining livestreaming with Web3 features, Sidekick transforms entertainment into ownership, building an ecosystem for monetizing attention and community participation.

 What’s Holding InfoFi Back?